 Have you ever sat on a cruise and thought it was missing a few trees?

-Of course you have but don’t worry because Oasis class ships all include Central Park – a tropical on-board ‘oasis’ (see where they got the name from now?) with real trees, lush greenery and alfresco dining options.
+Of course, you have but don’t worry because Royal Caribbean ships include Central Park – a tropical on-board ‘oasis’ with real trees, lush greenery and alfresco dining options.
 They also have an aqua theatre and amphitheatre at sea which seats seven hundred people to watch dazzling high dive water shows.

-Other entertainment highlights include an ice skating rink (Oasis, Freedom and Voyager classes) or the Flow Rider surf simulator (present on Quantum, Oasis, Freedom and Voyager classes.)
-If you really need a break from the kids, then take some time out in the adult only Solarium which is present on every class apart from Sovereign.
+Other entertainment highlights include an ice skating rink or the Flow Rider surf simulator.
+If you really need a break from the kids, then take some time out in the adult-only Solarium which is present on every class apart from Sovereign.

-Fancy a bit of razzle dazzle?
-Then catch a West End show with a production of Chicago on Allure of the Seas or watch Hairspray on Oasis of the Seas or Grease on Harmony of the Seas.
+Fancy a bit of razzle-dazzle?
+Then catch a West End show with a production of Mamma Mia on Allure of the Seas or watch Cats on Oasis of the Seas or Grease on Harmony of the Seas.

 It’s not all go-go-go though!
-If you want to relax at the Vitality spa, have a good workout at the gym or have a quiet swim in an adult only pool – you can.
-There are many more ways to spend your time than you think on-board a Royal Caribbeanyeaqradbxubdddcvaezq so whichever ship you pick, you’ll be impressed!
+If you want to relax at the Vitality Spa, have a good workout at the gym or have a quiet swim in an adult-only pool – you can.
+There are many more ways to spend your time than you think on-board a Royal Caribbean so whichever ship you pick, you’ll be impressed!

 If you’re worried about being away from the luxuries of land and are the type of person that can’t be away from Facebook or branded coffee then fear not, because you can still access Wi-Fi, eat sushi, drink Starbucks and even watch live sport on satellite TV.

 Royal Caribbean can also cater for wheelchair access and oxygen tank or dialysis needs.